tschroedter/Selkie/README.md

 * [Selkie Windsor] (https://github.com/tschroedter/Selkie.Windsor)
 This package is an extension to Castle Windsor and provides class attributes to mark and load classes automatically as singleton, transient or start-able.
 It also contains an ITypedFactory interface which loads interfaces inheriting from it as factories at start-up.
 The packages include different installers and a loader class.
 The loader class finds all classes using the custom class attributes and registers the class according to the attribute.
-The included base installer is used to create a loader class and run the registration.

-PS: If you only want to look at one ‘only’ package look at this one.
-It makes dependency inversion such much simpler!
+The included base installer is used to create a loader class and run the registration. - *If you only want to look at one ‘only’ package look at this one.
+It makes dependency inversion such much simpler!*

 * [Selkie WPF] (https://github.com/tschroedter/Selkie.WPF)
 The first try to show the results in some way.
 I used a simple WPF application which is implemented like the rest: SOLID, Lean and Dry. – Not a fancy UI!
 Not very user friendly! - But does the job of showing the settings, lines, racetracks and history.